sameeksha0725/Adaptive-Rag/DOCUMENT_UPLOAD_FLOW.md

 ### ✅ **What Happens When You Upload Documents**
 - Your document is loaded from file
 - Split into chunks (1000 char, 150 overlap)
-- Embedded using OpenAI embeddings
+- Embedded using HuggingFace embeddings
 - **Stored in FAISS vectorstore** via `retriever_chain()`
 - Available immediately for searches